 Family Tree DNA (FTDNA), established in the year 2000, is continuously regarded as one of the most trusted and reliable providers of DNA testing services.
-The company started out offering only Y-DNA, mtDNA, and Cohanim DNA tests, as the company’s focus was to help people knock down brick walls in their paper research.
+The company started out offering only Y-DNA, mtDNA, and Cohanim DNA tests.

-Fast forward to the year 2010, the company began to offer autosomal testing with its ‘Family Finder’ product, which still continues to be the leading choice among professional genealogists when it comes to DNA testing.
-This product has attracted a lot of genealogists, and thus, there is plenty of online support when it comes to understanding and using your test results.
+Fast forward to the year 2010 - the company began offering autosomal testing with its ‘Family Finder’ product, which continues to be the leading choice among professional genealogists when it comes to DNA testing.
+This product has attracted many genealogists, and thus, there is plenty of online support when it comes to understanding and using your test results.

 Tests offered by Family Tree DNA